sbg-tir/.github/profile/README.md

 Each `.tif` COG data layer in each L2T/L3T/L4T product additionally contains a rendered browse image in GeoJPEG format with a `.jpeg` extension.
 This image format is universally recognized and supported, and these files are compatible with Google Earth.
 Each L2T/L3T/L4T tile granule includes a `.json` file containing the Product Metadata and Standard Metadata in JSON format.

 Each SBG tiled product in COG format will contain a standard metadata group that specifies the same type of contents for all products, and a product specific metadata group that specifies those metadata elements that are useful for defining attributes of the product data.

+Complete documentation of the GeoTIFF structure and application software can be found at https://www.ogc.org/standard/geotiff/.

 ### Quality Flags